About the Conference

 Sabine Rakotomalala, World Health Organization

-Shara Barken, Chair of Pediatrics Emory University
+Shara Barken, Chair of Pediatrics, Emory University

-Carl Sharp, Accenture, AI Expert
+Carl Sharpe, Accenture, AI Expert

-James Stevenson, Tech Facilitated CSEA Data Specialist, Childlight
+Kelvin Lay, Tech Facilitated CSEA Data Specialist, Childlight

 *Informed Horizons Education, Inc. is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians. and will award AMA PRA Category 1 CreditTM to physicians who complete this program.
 In the development and presentation of the program, Informed Horizons Education, Inc. will adhere to all rules, regulations and guidelines of the ACCME, AMA, AAMC, FDA and OIG that govern the conduct of accredited CME activities.
 All scientific materials presented will be objective and show fair balance as to the range of diagnostic and therapeutic modalities.